edisedis777/slow-weather/README.md

 ### 🥡 Key Components:
 SVG terrain with integrated time axis.
-Leaf animation tied to wind speed.
-Temperature-driven precipitation and color changes (snowy terrain below 0°C).
+Temperature-driven precipitation and color changes.

 ### 📔 Contributing
 Feel free to fork this repository and submit pull requests with enhancements!

 Ideas for improvement:

-Add wind direction to the leaf animation.
 Include more weather effects (e.g., fog, thunderstorms).
-Enhance the leaf design or add seasonal variations.

 ### 🎥 Credits
 Built by: edis